 Immediate release medications are designed for occasional, temporary pain because they work fast but don't last.
 This allows a person to use these short-acting medications like Vicodin , Lortab , and Percocet "as needed for pain" (this is a common instruction on prescription bottles).
 However, many people end up using quick-acting medications constantly, around-the-clock for 24/7 pain.
 That is like trying to use a hammer as if it were a nail.
 Immediate release medications are the wrong tools for the job of controlling constant pain.
 Because these medications wear-off so quickly, one never has a chance to stay ahead of the pain.
 Instead, this roller coaster...

-Generic Name: TRAMADOL EXTENDED-RELEASE - ORAL Pronounced: (TRAH-muh-dall) Tramadol Oral Uses
+Generic Name: TRAMADOL/ACETAMINOPHEN - ORAL Pronounced: (TRAM-a-dol/a-SEET-a-MIN-oh-fen) Tramadol-Acetaminophen Oral Uses

-This medication is used to help relieve moderate to
+This product is used to treat moderate to moderately

 Take this medication by mouth as directed by your doctor,